rylaix/MEVGuard-Open-Source-MEV-Blocker-Verification-Tool/README.md

 ### 5. Configure Environment Variables

-Create a `.env` file in the root directory with the following variables:
+Rename a `.env.example` file to `.env` in the root directory with the following variables:

 ```
 RPC_NODE_URL=https://your-ethereum-node-url